 There are ways to go about it tactfully and spare your friend’s feelings and your relationship, though.
 If you do find you have something to say that your friend may not enjoy hearing, let them know you’re going to speak honestly.
 Try to sandwich your feedback by starting and ending with something positive, and be constructive in your criticism.
 After identifying the problem, offer a solution.

-To give good advice to a friend without ruining your friendship, you should be attentive, open, non-judgmental, patient, and honest.
+To give good advice for friends without ruining your friendship, you should be attentive, open, non-judgmental, patient, and honest.
 You must also decide if you’re the best person to offer advice, or whether your friend might benefit from speaking to an online therapist.
 If you do end up giving advice, try to do so collaboratively, and use questions to help your friend think through the problem so you can come up with a solution together.